igaoger/es-fusion-spin/README.md

 <h3>Supported Systems:</h3>

+Please note: If you would like to request a particular system added, Please open an issue and I will do my best to add it.

 | Atari | Nintendo | Sega | Other
 | :---: | :---: | :---: | :---:
 | Atari 2600 |  Nintendo 64 | Sega GameGear | Arcade